Akasho09/sem5/OOPS/EndSem/Syllabus.md

-Unit 3: Inheritance and Virtual Functions
+# Unit 3: Inheritance and Virtual Functions

-Topics:

-Declaration of Derived Class
+- Declaration of Derived Class

-Forms of Inheritance
+- Forms of Inheritance

-Constructors and Destructors in Derived Classes
+- Constructors and Destructors in Derived Classes

-Types of Inheritance
+- Types of Inheritance

-Abstract Class
+- Abstract Class

-Virtual Functions:
+- Virtual Functions:

-Need of Virtual Functions
+- Need of Virtual Functions

-Pointers to Derived Class Objects
+- Pointers to Derived Class Objects

-Pure Virtual Functions
+- Pure Virtual Functions

-Virtual Destructors
+- Virtual Destructors

-Rules of Writing Virtual Functions
+- Rules of Writing Virtual Functions

-Number of Classes: 8

-Unit 4: Object-Oriented Programming Using Java
+# Unit 4: Object-Oriented Programming Using Java

 Classes, objects, and constructors in Java